-Google Drive for Teams on iPad and Mac: a Hands-On Guide
+Google Drive for Teams on iPad: a Hands-On Guide

-Our team runs on shared files, and for the past few months we have leaned on Google Drive across both an iPad Pro and a couple of Macs to see how well it handles real collaboration away from a desk.
-The short version: it is genuinely good for keeping a group in sync, with a few rough edges worth knowing before you commit your whole workflow to it.
-Here is what we found after living in it day to day.
+Our team runs on shared files, and for the past few months we leaned on Google Drive on an iPad Pro to see how it handles real collaboration away from a desk.
+A quick note before we start, because it trips people up: the Google Drive app you install from Apple's App Store is the iPhone and iPad app.
+There is no separate Google Drive app in the Mac App Store.
+On a Mac you either use the website or install Google Drive for desktop, which Google hands out from its own download page, not the App Store.
+So this guide is built around the iPad app, with the Mac side covered honestly where it matters.
+The short version: Drive is genuinely good for keeping a group in sync, with a few rough edges worth knowing before you move your whole workflow onto it.

-Setup is refreshingly quick.
+Setup is quick.
 On the iPad, grab Google Drive from the App Store, sign in with your work or personal Google account, and you are in within a minute.
-If your team uses Google Workspace, ask whoever manages the account to add you first, otherwise you will only see your own files.
-On the Mac you have two routes, and in our testing we ended up using both.
-The mobile-style web version at drive.google.com works fine in Safari for quick checks, but for daily team work we installed Google Drive for desktop, which mounts your shared drives right inside Finder like an external disk.
+If your team uses Google Workspace, ask whoever manages the account to add you first, otherwise you will only see your own files and none of the team's shared drives.
+The account you sign in with decides everything you can reach, so if a folder is missing it is almost always a permissions issue rather than a bug.

-The detail that made the biggest difference for us was turning on Drive in the iPad Files app.
-Once you enable it under the Files locations, your shared folders show up alongside iCloud, so you can open a teammate's document straight from any app without bouncing into the Drive app first.
+The detail that made the biggest difference for us was turning Drive on inside the iPad Files app.
+Open Files, tap the three-dot menu in the sidebar, choose the option to edit or manage locations, and switch Drive on.
+Once it is enabled, your Drive folders show up alongside iCloud in the sidebar, so you can open a teammate's document straight from any app without bouncing into the Drive app first.
+You can also save attachments and exports directly into a shared folder from the share sheet.
 It is a small thing that quietly removes a lot of friction when you are moving fast.

 The features that actually matter for a team